llharris/tm-ansible/solidfire/README.md

 ## Hosts

-Not a hosts file in the traditional sense, really only used for variables as all of the work is done through a 'local' connection as were either making Python SDK calls or using the Ansible URI module so localhost is just acting as a REST client.
+Not a hosts file in the traditional sense, really only used for variables as all of the work is done through a 'local' connection as we're either making Python SDK calls or using the Ansible URI module so localhost is just acting as a REST client.

 ## requirements.txt